nicolasbotto/live-video-analytics-iot-edge-python/src/edge/modules/grpcExtension/readme.md

 }
 ```

-**Note:** When communicating over shared memory the LVA container must have its IPC mode set to shareable and container:lvaEdge for the gRPC extension module, where lvaEdge is the name of the LVA module.
+**Note:** When communicating over shared memory the LVA container and the gRPC extension module must have its IPC mode set to host.
 LVA module:
 ```JSON
 {